JiangboYu13/CarND-Advanced-Lane-Lines/writeup.md

 | 702, 460      | 960, 72       |
 | 582, 460      | 320, 72       |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+Here's two examples of my output for this step.

 ![warped image1][warped_img1]
 ![warped image2][warped_img2]
 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 First I need to check if previous knowledge of polynomial line is avaliable.
 If avaliable, it will search in the neighbor of previous polynomial(defined in  function `search_around_poly(...)` ).
 Otherwise, it will search from scratch(defined in  function `search_blind(...)` ).

-To search blind, I first use histogram to find out the most likely `x` coordinates for left lane and right lane as the start x-centre point.
-Then I search from bottom to top trying to find all pixels with none-zero value.
+To search blindly, I first use histogram to find out the most likely `x` coordinates for left lane and right lane as the start x-centre point.
+Then I search from bottom to top trying to find all pixels with none-zero value in searching windows.
 The x-centre point will be re-centreed whenever there are more than 40 pixels found.

 To search around known polynomial, I use the x coordinate on the polynomial as x-centre point and search from bottom to top.